Henry Augustine Tayloe: Schooling

+Career

 After graduating, Tayloe took on management as a planter and slaveholder at property in Maryland.
 He also became involved in raising thoroughbred horses for racing.
 His horses sometimes competed against those of President Andrew Jackson.
 Tayloe raced his horses himself.

 Tayloe lived with his parents at The Octagon House and on his farm until 1834.
 He moved that year to the Canebrake region of Alabama, buying his own land and working as a land agent for his four brothers.
 They invested in several plantations each, in land recently ceded by the indigenous Creek people.
 President Jackson had been conducting Indian Removal in the Southeast since 1830, when Congress approved it.
 Tayloe transported many enslaved African-American workers from his family's Virginia and Maryland plantations to Alabama.
 As the Deep South was developed for plantations, an estimated total of one million enslaved persons were forcibly transported there, breaking up numerous families.

 Tayloe bought a number of plantations, Oakland near Uniontown, "Woodville" (now Faunsdale Plantation), Walnut Grove, Windsor, and perhaps others.
 Windsor was for his brother, Benjamin Ogle Tayloe, who lived in Washington.
 After the payments had been completed, the titles were proved defective, and the sum had to be repaid.

 At Walnut Grove Tayloe built a frame residence of eight rooms, one of the first large homes in the area.
 He also brought racing stock to Alabama from among his and his brothers' thoroughbred horses.
 A mile track was laid off near Prairieville for training uses.
 He entered his horses in races at the Greensboro track, Livingston, Mobile and Montgomery, Alabama; Columbus, Georgia; and New Orleans, Louisiana.
 His brother William Henry Tayloe, heir to Mount Airy in Virginia, sent fourteen racehorses to him at one consignment.
 They traveled overland.
-One was "Robin Hood," brother of a great Boston (horse).
+One was "Robin Hood", brother of a great Boston (horse).

 Tayloe entered his mare, "Black Maria", to race at the Metairie course, just outside New Orleans.
 The mare was one of four in a four-mile heat race.
 Black Maria and two others each won one heat of four miles (each heat was four miles).
 One of these three winners had to win the fourth heat in order to claim the stake.
 Black Maria won the deciding fourth heat, the same afternoon, thus having run a total of 16 miles.
 She won the sixteenth mile in 2:08 minutes.
 Tayloe eventually went bankrupt, but his brothers restored his fortune.
-He lived in comfort on his plantation, "New Hope," past his ninetieth year.
+He lived in comfort on his plantation, "New Hope", past his ninetieth year.

 Tayloe served as Secretary of the Alabama Diocesan Episcopal Convention.
 He was appointed to canvass the State to build up a Bishop's Fund, at which he was successful.